The Carnivore Diet: Your Complete Guide To The Pros + Cons Of This Controversial Way Of Eating

 There’s no shortage of different diets and nutrition philosophies in the world.
-In fact, if you’re trying to make healthy lifestyle choices, you may feel that there are just way too many to choose from.
-You could spend weeks wading through the science from all the experts and at the end of it all, you may end up more confused about which diet is actually healthy than when you started.
+In fact, if you’re trying to make healthy lifestyle choices, you may feel that there are way too many to choose from.
+You could spend weeks wading through the science from all the experts and at the end of it all, find yourself more confused about which diet is actually healthy than when you started.

 One diet that’s been getting a lot of attention lately is the carnivore diet.
-So today, I’m going to dive into what this diet actually is, how it works, whether it’s healthy or not, and how it may be helpful to you.
+So today, I’m going to dive into what this diet actually is, what foods to eat, how it works, whether it’s healthy or not, and how it may be helpful to you.
 I will also discuss the carnivore diet benefits and how this diet could be a good addition to your lifestyle.

 ARTICLE CONTINUES BELOW

 SUBSCRIBER-ONLY GUIDES FOR GUT HEALTH, VIBRANT ENERGY, HEALTHY FOOD & CLEAN ALCOHOL

 Get FREE access to these + giveaways, recipes, & discount codes in personal emails from Dr. Will Cole.

 The carnivore diet is very low-carb, but unlike other popular low-carb diets, a carnivore diet takes out all carb-containing foods instead of just limiting them.
 It also focuses on all things animal-based, meaning you are not allowed vegetables, fruits, nuts, and seeds, or anything else that is not an animal product.